 It took a while for me to truly get Berlin.
 To understand the hype.
 It’s the lack of beautiful, historical buildings and cobbled streets that I was missing in Berlin.
 But eventually, I grew to enjoy the city and I realized that while Berlin doesn’t have a historical square, it has so much else that other cities lack.

-On a sunny day in November, A showed me two of those places.
+On a sunny day in November, I went to two of those places.
 We biked to Kreuzburg, our favourite neighbourhood in the city, and climbed up to the top of Victoriapark.
 Surprised that flat Berlin even had a hill, I was in awe over the amazing view from the top!
 And then we biked to Tempelhof, a place I had no idea existed beforehand.
 As much as I hate biking, I absolutely LOVED biking around the old runways that were last in use in October 2008.

 On this day, I finally started (slowly) falling in love with Berlin.
 Now I understand why so many people think it’s the greatest city in the world.